All Episodes

 You get free UPS shipping, get a free protection bag.

-If you add the promo code radio, you'll get an additional five percent off.
+If you add the promo code RADIO, you'll get an additional 5% off.

-Uh all right, back to the uh Oval Office, Donald Trump and the Prime Minister of Great Britain, Keir Starmer, uh, and their well, many pressure from today.
+All right, back to the Oval Office, Donald Trump and the Prime Minister of Great Britain, Kier Starmer, and their, well, many pressure from today.

-Mr. President, what would you be willing to do if Vladimir Putin did not stick to the terms of any deal on Ukraine if you know what he did not stick to the terms of any deal on Ukraine because he's a history of not sticking to his word when it comes to international feedback?
+He did not stick to the terms of any deal on Ukraine because he's a sweet of not sticking to his word when it comes to international people.

 I think he'll keep his word.